-Under Sydney Water's cost allocation methodology, all costs are categorised as a 'type' of cost, known as a cost item.
+Under Sydney Water's cost allocation methodology, all costs are categorised as a 'type' of cost, known as a Cost Item.
 These costs are then organized into whether they are direct, direct causal, or shared (pooled and corporate) costs.
-The costs items are then attributed or allocated to cost objects and eventually to its relevant service (including the declared services), in line with the principles that we set out in this CAM.
+The Costs Items are then attributed or allocated to Cost Objects and eventually to its relevant service (including the declared services), in line with the principles set out in this CAM.
 This is shown in Figure 1.

 - Direct costs are costs where a direct traceable cause and effect relationship with the provision of the service can be demonstrated.
-These can either be directly linked to the service or allocated on a causal basis where allocation is needed, and a clear verifiable traceable cause and effect relationship exists between the item and the output of the service. - Pooled and corporate costs are both shared (indirect) costs.
+These can either be directly attributed to the service or allocated on a causal basis where allocation is needed, and a clear verifiable traceable cause and effect relationship exists between the item and the output of the service. - Pooled and corporate costs are both shared costs.
 In respect of pooled costs, there exists a relationship where the allocation of the cost can be made using a relevant, reliable and verifiable factor.
-Corporate costs are not directly linked to services and are instead allocated on a practical and reasonable basis.
+Corporate costs are not directly linked to services (i.e. are indirect) and are instead allocated on a practical and reasonable basis.